devng/code-puzzles/src/devng/adventofcode/day01/README.md

 How to run
 ----------

-The project was written with Python 2.7 and Python 3.4.
+The project was written and tested with Python 2.7 and Python 3.4.

 To run the Python implementation use:
 ```